 Unsolicited materials that do reach disaster sites can disrupt relief operations by taking up space needed to stage and distribute life-saving supplies.
 These donations may be culturally, nutritionally and environmentally inappropriate for survivors, and managing them can divert relief workers’ time and attention.

-Similarly, donors who wish to volunteer their time to disaster relief efforts can be helpful when they partner with a relief organization working on site and have a skill set that is needed on the ground.
-Conversely, offers from individuals who have not worked in overseas disaster relief or who are otherwise unskilled, while well-intentioned, are typically not accepted by relief organizations.
+Similarly, donors who wish to volunteer their time to disaster relief efforts can be helpful when they partner with a relief organization working on-site and have a skill set that is needed on the ground.
+Conversely, offers to help from individuals who have not worked in overseas disaster relief or those who lack certain skills, while well intentioned, and are not typically accepted by relief organizations.
 Local volunteers and even disaster survivors themselves are usually available for these tasks, and people impacted by a disaster benefit from being actively involved in the restoration of their communities.

 So when are in-kind donations truly in-kind (e.g. actually useful to disaster relief operations)?
 When they meet the following criteria:

 It can be very challenging for individual donors to meet the criteria listed above.
-In stark contrast, cash donations are the simplest for donors, more efficient for relief organizations and more effective for disaster-affected people.
+In stark contrast, cash donations are the simplest for donors, most efficient for relief organizations and most effective for disaster-affected people.
 They can be used immediately by relief organizations to purchase exactly what survivors need, when they need it.
-The kindest donations satisfy survivors’ most urgent needs – monetary donations do this simply and efficiently for everyone.
+The kindest donations – cash – satisfy survivors’ most urgent needs simply and efficiently.